 Industrial customers account for over 30% of the nation's energy use.
 Because the industrial sector employs many energy-intensive processes, there is considerable potential for energy savings through policies and programs focusing on industrial energy efficiency.
-Industrial customers account for 33% of the Midwest's energy use as the region is home to a significant percentage of the nation's manufacturing and industrial capacity.
+Industrial customers account for 34% of the Midwest's energy use as the region is home to a significant percentage of the nation's manufacturing and industrial capacity.
 According to the EIA, as seen in the bottom right chart, four Midwest states are within the top 10 consumers of total energy in the industrial sector, and five more rank in the top 25.
 Energy efficiency enables industrial businesses to reduce energy bills while increasing competitiveness.

-- Nationwide, 40% of the economy's energy efficiency potential exists in the industrial sector. - In 2012, industrial sector natural gas savings accounted for 45.9% of all natural gas saved in the Midwest region. - For three Midwestern utilities-FirstEnergy (OH), NIPSCO (IN) and Interstate Power and Light (MI) industrial efficiency made up more than 33% of their total energy efficiency savings.
+- Nationwide, 40% of the economy's energy efficiency potential exists in the industrial sector. - Industrial sector natural gas savings account for 45.9% of all natural gas saved in the Midwest region. - For three Midwestern utilities- Interstate Power and Light (IN), MidAmerican Energy (IA) and Tennessee Valley Authority (KY)-industrial efficiency made up more than 33% of their total energy efficiency savings.